alexpotash/RPlotting/Rplotting12_26_2018.md

   xlab("Petal Length (cm)")+
   ylab("Frequency of Observations")+
-  ggtitle("Histogram of Iris data using ggplot")+ facet_grid(.~Species, # Make a different facet (window) for the unique values in the column Species
+  ggtitle("Histogram of Iris data using ggplot")+ facet_grid(.~Species, # Make a different facet (window) for unique values in the column Species
              scales = "free")+ # This allows ggplot to scale each axis separately.
-Use scales = "fixed" to make all axes the same. theme(title = element_text(size=16),
+             # Use scales = "fixed" to make all axes the same.
+  theme(title = element_text(size=16),
         panel.grid.major = element_blank(),
         panel.grid.minor = element_blank(),